Skip to main content

 Repetitive Loss Properties: Bath County

-Bath County has 11 properties with multiple flood losses, including 1 severe repetitive loss properties.
-2 properties have been mitigated.
+Bath County has 11 properties with multiple flood insurance losses, including 1 severe repetitive loss properties.
+2 properties have received FEMA mitigation funding.
+Severe repetitive loss is a subset of multiple loss, not a separate count.
+Data sourced March 2026.

 Multiple Loss